l2beat/l2beat/packages/backend/discovery/playblock/nova/diffHistory.md

 ## Description

 Initial discovery: First L3 Optimium with an Optimium as host chain (nova).
 Admin EOA, unverified contracts, native token not on coingecko (TVL will be zero).
+Otherwise standard Orbit stack with custom native token.

 ## Initial discovery